Skip to main content

 Current industry data reveals that 75% of businesses approach video creation as a collaborative team effort, 39% maintain in-house production capabilities, and 17% partner with specialized production companies or freelance editors.
 This hybrid model reflects the industry's maturation, where organizations strategically balance internal capabilities with external expertise based on project complexity and strategic importance.

 The global film and video production market's financial trajectory underscores this growth potential.
-From a $234.9 billion valuation in 2020, the industry is projected to exceed $300 billion by 2025 and surpass $400 billion by 2030.
+The global video editing software market is valued at approximately $2.5 billion in 2025 and continues to grow.
 While pandemic-related disruptions initially affected theatrical releases, the accelerated adoption of streaming platforms and digital-first content strategies has more than compensated, creating new revenue streams and audience engagement models that favor skilled video editors.

 The Importance of Design and Experience